Lavan1999/Dataset-5_Country_KMeansCluster/README.md

 Our goal is to explore, analyze, and draw insights from this data.

 ## Dataset Description
-The "Country_clusters" dataset contains information about Annual income and Spending Score.
+The "Country_clusters" dataset contains information about Language, represents the latitude and longitude.
 Each entry represents a unique dining experience and includes the following columns:

 - **Country**: Indicates the name of the country.